 And finally, what about a national campaign focusing on love and service to others?
 That might actually get us to the one and only real solution, touched on half a century ago by the Beatles: “All we need is Love, sweet Love.”
 In today’s materialistic society that’s a message that falls on deaf ears.
 Presidential Candidate Marianne Williamson didn’t stand a chance.
 Well … maybe our society as a whole is in need of spiritual hearing aids.

-Others have voiced other reasons for being less than pleased with this movie.
+I’m not the only one who’s less than pleased with this movie.
 Reviewer Brian Kahn says, “The film doesn’t interview any of the new wave of environmental leaders who see the fight against these injustices and the climate crisis as intrinsically linked.
 It’s too bad since that’s a message Gibbs—and the rest of the world—need to hear now more than ever.”
 I agree.

 And Electrek.co reports, “Josh Fox, the director of Gasland, led a campaign to have the film taken down and for Michael Moore to issue an apology … Two days later, Fox said that the film’s distributor agreed to take it down.
 But the direct-to-YouTube video remains online, clocking more than 1.5 million views by the end of the week.
 (Update: The views are approaching 1.9 million by Saturday morning.)”
 Electric.co also reports that Fox called the film “unsubstantiated, unscientific, poorly made piece of yellow journalism which attacks proven renewable energy and science.”